Optics & Light

 Image Formation

-Image formation is the process by which reflected or refracted light creates an image that can be real or virtual, upright or inverted, magnified or.
+Image formation is the process by which reflected or refracted light creates an image that can be real or virtual, upright or inverted, and magnified or reduced.

 Redshift

-Redshift is the increase in the observed wavelength of light, usually because a light source is moving away from the observer or because space itself.
+Redshift is the increase in the observed wavelength of light, usually because a light source is moving away from the observer or because space itself is expanding and stretching the light as it travels.